owg-digital/ireiat/docs/demand/faf.rst

 Each dataset represents the total tons of demand between origin-destination pairs for that specific mode of transportation, including any reassigned demand from unknown modes.

-Currently, there are no configurable CLI options for the data pipeline.

 .. automodule:: ireiat.config.faf_enum
     :members:

-.. autodata:: ireiat.config.constants.NON_CONTAINERIZABLE_COMMODITIES